-Sanders covered a lot of it.
-So I'm just gonna pick up on a few bits that may be helpful.
-So I'm just going to talk about a for the chiropractic treating patients fairly without discrimination and recognising diversity and individual choice, and a one of the osteopaths about listening to patients and respecting their individual visuality concerns and preferences, and being polite and considerate.
-So, just some things to add to Sanders.
-So make sure that you've got your training up to date in equality and diversity.
-Use an interpreter service.
-In physiotherapy, we're not allowed to use relatives to interpret.
-I think there may be some nuances because I know there are an osteopath can use family members to chaperone.
-So just think about using the interpreter service.
-To gain informed consent, which is what we've been talking about all along, address them by the name of their choice, make sure that you call them what they want to be called, if they want to be called Mrs. Cole and Mrs. or Mr. Ahn, don't just assume that you can call them by their first name.
+Sandra's covered a lot of it.
+So I'm just going to pick up on a few bits that may be helpful.
+So I'm just going to talk about A for the chiropractic treating patients fairly without discrimination and recognising diversity and individual choice.
+And A1 of the osteopaths about listening to patients and respecting that individuality, concerns and preferences, and being polite and considerate.
+So, just some things to add to Sandra's, make sure that you've got your training up to date in equality and diversity.
+Use an interpreter service, in physiotherapy, we're not allowed to use relatives to interpret.
+I think there may be some nuances because I know osteopaths can use family members to chaperone.
+So just think about using interpreter service to gain informed consent, which is what we've been talking about all along, address them by the name of their choice, make sure that you call them what they want to be called, if they want to be called Mrs., call them Mrs. or Mr. or don't just assume that you can call them by their first name.
 And if they're of a different culture, take time to understand their culture.
-And also, you know, with culture, you need to be able to offer faithfully male and female therapists.
+And also, you know, with culture, you need to be able to offer male and female therapists.
 So just bear that in mind as well.
-And when we say we treat them with dignity and courtesy, so I'm sure as therapists and as practitioners we all think, yes, that's absolutely what I do with my patients.
-If you're going to have to evidence it, which is what this is all about.
-You could have a patient satisfaction questionnaire, which detailed the questions around dignity and courtesy.
-So the sort of things that you could ask on this on this questionnaire is where you Listen, did I listen to you?
-Did I listen to you?
-So you're listening to the person's concerns?
-You're asking for their opinion, and let them know that that opinion is important to you. you involve them in decision making you include them in the conversation and don't speak over them, to their others to their family members to their carers, and speak to them as an adult, even if you're not sure how much they understand.
-So if those
+And when we say we treat them with dignity and courtesy, so I'm sure as therapists and as practitioners, we all think, yes, that's absolutely what I do with my patients.
+If you're going to have to evidence it, which is what this is all about, you could have a patient satisfaction questionnaire, which detailed the questions around dignity and courtesy.
+So the sorts of things that you could ask on this questionnaire is, did I listen to you?
+So you're listening to the person's concerns.
+You're asking for their opinion and let them know that that opinion is important to you, you involve them in decision making, you include them in the conversation and don't speak over them, to their others, to their family members, to their carers, and speak to them as an adult, even if you're not sure how much they understand.

-Can I interject for a second?
-So yeah, yeah.
-I wonder whether actually, I'm not aware of this sort of thing being too much of a problem in osteopathic or chiropractic circles, and you may see more of the litigious side than I do.
+Can I interject for a second, Sarah?
+I wonder whether actually, I'm not aware of this sort of thing being too much of a problem in osteopathic or chiropractic circles and you may see more of the litigious side than I do.
 But you did say earlier on make sure your equality and diversity training is up to date.
 I'm not convinced we're required to do equality and diversity training.
 We're simply required to treat people equally.
 Is that the case?